+PED 117

-PED 117 Weight Training I
+Weight Training I 0 3 1

 This course introduces the basics of weight training.
 Emphasis is placed on developing muscular strength, muscular endurance, and muscle tone.
-Upon completion, students should be able to establish and implement a personal weight training program.
+Upon completion, students should be able to establish and imple-

+Class/Lab/Credit or Class/Lab/Exp./Credit ment a personal weight traning program.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.